My Life as a Nurse Navigator

-At MedStar Georgetown Cancer Network, the nurse navigator is like a lighthouse showing people how to avoid rocks in a vast ocean.
+At MedStar Georgetown Cancer Institute, the nurse navigator is like a lighthouse showing people how to avoid rocks in a vast ocean.
 Not only am I able to tailor the care to my patient's needs, it's satisfying when I am able to link someone to a resource they didn't know was available.
 For me, a big part of the satisfaction is having patients know I'm not just there for the good times.

 It can be a great comfort for our patients to know there are people who can hear those scary things you're worried about; it's okay to have that conversation.
 Even the people you love, like family members who are close to you, don't always know what to say.

 And then there are those rewarding moments when a patient comes back to me with fantastic news.
 "I thought I might never walk again, but I'm walking now!"

 What I Wish the Public Knew About Nurse Navigators

 I think we're still helping people to understand the role of a nurse navigator.
 In fact, a lot of people — unless someone points them to it — don't even know such positions exist.